-- A summary booklet detailing all public participation process uses shall be published as required (see Activities Determination Matrix) and shall follow the following requirements: - Included in the booklet will be a summary of the public outreach efforts and comments/ questions/answers received at all public participation meetings. - Meeting summaries shall be made available for review on the MVRPC's website at www.mvrpc.org, where appropriate. - When significant written and/or oral comments are received on the LRTP or the TIP, a summary, analysis and report on the disposition of the comments shall be made as part of the final LRTP or TIP. - When consultants are responsible for public participation requirements, they will compile the summary booklet following these guidelines.
+- A summary booklet detailing all public participation processes uses shall be published as required (see Activities Determination Matrix) and shall follow the following requirements: - Included in the booklet will be a summary of the public outreach efforts and comments/ questions/answers received at all public participation meetings. - Meeting summaries shall be made available for review on MVRPC's website at mvrpc.org, where appropriate. - When significant written and/or oral comments are received on the LRTP/RTP or the TIP/ RTIP, a summary, analysis and report on the disposition of the comments shall be made as part of the final LRTP/RTP or TIP/RTIP. - When consultants are responsible for public participation requirements, they will compile the summary booklet following these guidelines.